-- (1) Before a retailer arranges or undertakes an eligible activity the retailer must arrange for its employees who will be responsible for managing the engagement of authorised contractors and authorised installers, arranging or overseeing the undertaking of eligible activities, managing customer contact and reporting and recordkeeping in accordance with the Act to complete the general induction course and any relevant activity specific training prescribed for the activity. - Note For retailers based outside of the ACT, an induction course may be offered by video conferencing or other means. - (2) Before an authorised contractor or authorised installer arranges or undertakes an eligible activity, it must complete successfully- - (a) the general induction course for the Scheme as arranged by the administrator; and - (b) the induction course specific to the eligible activity the person will be undertaking. - Note 1 If a person is undertaking more than one eligible activity, the person must complete all relevant courses for that activity.
-For example, an authorised contractor undertaking building sealing, installation of standby power controllers and installation of thermally efficient windows must undertake induction specific to each of those activities. - Note 2 The administrator may combine the induction for specific activities into a single course. - (3) If an authorised contractor is not a natural person, the authorised contractor must arrange for its employees who will be responsible for managing the engagement of installers, arranging or undertaking activities, and reporting and recordkeeping in accordance with the Act to complete the general induction and any relevant activity specific training.
+(1) Before a retailer arranges or undertakes an eligible activity the retailer must arrange for its employees who will be responsible for managing the engagement of authorised contractors and authorised installers, arranging or overseeing the undertaking of eligible activities, managing customer contact and reporting and recordkeeping in accordance with the Act to complete the general induction course and any relevant activity specific training prescribed for the activity.

+Note For retailers based outside of the ACT, an induction course may be offered by video conferencing or other means.

+- (2) Before an authorised contractor or authorised installer arranges or undertakes an eligible activity, it must complete successfully- - (a) the general induction course for the Scheme as arranged by the administrator; and - (b) the induction course specific to the eligible activity the person will be undertaking.

+Note 1 If a person is undertaking more than one eligible activity, the person must complete all relevant courses for that activity.
+For example, an authorised contractor undertaking building sealing, installation of standby power controllers and installation of thermally efficient windows must undertake induction specific to each of those activities.

+Note 2 The administrator may combine the induction for specific activities into a single course.